rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 important to control access to these operations.
 Specifically, the following operations have particular sensitivities/vulnerabilities:

-<list RPC operations and explain the reasons for the sensitivity/privacy
+<list RPC operations and explain the reasons for the sensitivity/
- concerns>
+ privacy concerns>

 <CODE ENDS>
 ~~~